amandahantony/PyBer_Analysis/README.md

 ![PyBer Pivot Table](Images/pivot_table_loc.png)

 3) A new dataframe was created using the resample() function to gather the total weekly fares from January to April in each city type (shown below).

 ![PyBer Resample](Images/resample_df.png)

+4)Using the new dataframe, a multi-line graph was created (shown below).
+The graph outlines the trend in total fares in each city type between the months of January and April.
+The peaks and dips in the line graphs indicate the total weekly fares.

 ![PyBer Fare Summary](analysis/PyBer_fare_summary.png)